 In this article, I’m going to specifically focus on the competing voices within side yourself and our quest towards finding our own unique voice.
-(The topic of life purpose will be saved for a future blog).

 In our earliest years our beliefs, biases, filters, and preferences were all shaped my those closest to us.
 Every thought, every twitch, every flutter of our waking brain was set in accordance with the world around us.
 Our first few months of life, we hadn’t even the foggiest notion that our thoughts and identity was any other than that of our mother’s.

 As we enter adulthood, so many of these same voices and beliefs still remain, hidden in the doorways of our subconscious.
 They have become so intricately woven into the fabric of our persona that it becomes difficult to differentiate the voice of others verses those of our own.
 Eventually, these voices may even begin to function as mini parts and personalities within side ourselves and at times may even have us feel segmented and confused.

 For some of us, the voices may come in the parental form of telling us how we’re not Ok as we are and how we “should” be instead.
 “You should work forty hours a week,” “you should have a career,” “you should be married by now,” “you should own a house,” “you should….”

 Other parts may act to protect us.

 Regardless of who or where these competing voices and parts originated from, they may act to pull us out of our alignment and make career and life choices that we may have made otherwise.
 They act to weaken the direction that our ships wish to sail and the end goal it wishes to attain.